Last editedFeb 20222 min read

 It makes far more sense to collect rent payments online if you manage multiple properties and live at a distance from your tenants.
 If your tenants rent out a single unit in your home, more traditional methods might apply.

 Traditional payment methods include paper checks, cash, and money orders.
-Yet many landlords or property managers, these are far more inconvenient due to security issues, fees, and longer processing times.
+Yet many landlords or property managers, these are far more inconvenient due to security issues, fees, longer processing times, or more time spent on admin.

 How to accept rent payments online